parttimenerd/tiny-bf/README.md

 # tiny bf

-A micro Brainfuck implementation in ~18 lines of Ruby, with a REPL.
+A tiny brainf**ck implementation in ~19 lines of Ruby, with a REPL.
 Inspired by Fogus [uLithp blog post](http://blog.fogus.me/2012/01/25/lisp-in-40-lines-of-ruby/)

-It implements a brainfuck interpreter with a cell size of 7 bytes
+It implements a brainf**ck interpreter with a cell size of 7 bytes

 See the tinybf.rb file for implementation details.

 ## Embedded usage

-The brainfuck interpreter is just a Ruby class that evals expressions in Ruby string arrays, like so:
+The brainf**ck interpreter is just a Ruby class that evals expressions in Ruby string arrays, like so:

 ```ruby